Iranian Caviar is known as the most expensive fishery product in the International trade.

 Caspian Sea is the home for Caviar by a greatest diversity of Sturgeons in the world.

-Since ISRI establishment, several projects on applied research and basic science have been conducted and the outcomes have been made available through scientific publications and workshops which provided help to facilitate resolve specific problems associated with the Fisheries-Aquaculture issues of Sturgeons.
+Since ISRI establishment, several projects on applied research and basic sciences have been conducted and the outcomes were available through scientific publications and workshops, Conferences, National & International Symposiums, scientific attachments, … which provided help to facilitate resolve specific problems associated with the Fisheries-Aquaculture issues of Sturgeons in Iran.